Sherlock V2

 Does Sherlock offer a bug bounty program?

-Sherlock will also help you set up a bug bounty program (through Immunefi) and Sherlock will cover up to 200k USDC of a Critical bug bounty payout.
-Bug bounty programs are highly recommended (may be mandatory soon) for protocol teams looking for Sherlock coverage.
+Sherlock will help you set up a bug bounty program (through Immunefi) and Sherlock coverage will apply to Critical bug bounty payouts as defined by Sherlock.
+Bug bounty programs and audits are the best means available to prevent exploits and protect users.

 Who qualifies for coverage?

-Protocols that have: (1) completed an audit contest with Sherlock and (2) have received a sign-off on every fix completed during the fix review may request coverage from Sherlock.
+Protocols that have: (1) completed a "non-best efforts" audit contest with Sherlock and (2) have received a sign-off on every fix completed during the fix review (3) have an nSLOC amount that is acceptable in Sherlock's pricing tables may request coverage from Sherlock.
 Request an audit here.

 If I don't get coverage after the audit contest, can I get coverage later?